-Agency Resource Name Description (angle Finerary Star Certified Homes New York Power Authority Recharge NY ti pi a si N New York Power Authority Build Smart NY Operations and Maintenance Program Under BuildSmart NY, the New York Power Authority (NYPA) created the O&M Acceleration Program.
+Victoria Possessing Nome Agency nesoni ce Maille Σ- Energy Star Certified Homes New York Power Authority Recharge NY The RNY Power Program is a state-wide economic development power program that consists of 910 megawatts ("MW") of "RNY Power," 50% of which is made available from the hydropower resources of the New York Power Authority ("NYPA") ("RNY hydropower"), and 50% of which is provided by NYPA from other sources, which may include purchased power, power from NYPA sources (other than the Niagara and Saint Lawrence projects), or other sources.
+RNY Power is available to large businesses, small businesses and not-for-profit corporations for job retention, business expansion and business attraction purposes.
+New York Power Authority Build Smart NY Operations and Maintenance Program Under BuildSmart NY, the New York Power Authority (NYPA) created the O&M Acceleration Program.
 This competitive award program aims to accelerate minor (up to \$250,000) rehabilitation, and operations and maintenance (O&M) projects at state facilities.
 Direct funding and revolving loan programs will be utilized.
 BuildSmart NY is Governor Cuomo's Statewide initiative to accelerate energy efficiency in State buildings, while incorporating broader State policy goals to foster cost-effective investment, stimulate the clean energy marketplace, advance energy security and resiliency and protect the environment and public health.
 At the centerpiece of BuildSmart NY requires a 20% improvement in energy efficiency at State owned and managed buildings by the year 2020.
-New York State Department of Environmental Conservation Climate Smart Communities Program The Climate Smart Communities Environmental Protection Fund grant program will enable community across the state to put climate plans into action.
+New York State Department of Environmental Conservation Climate Smart Communities Program The Climate Smart Communities Environmental Protection Fund grant program will enable communities across the state to put climate plans into action.
 The program matches state resources with community commitments to bring local and regional plans to fruition.
 The competition for grant funding will reward foresight and innovation in climate protection and showcase the ingenuity of many communities Applications for this program are administered through the annual Consolidated Funding Application process.
-Eligible Activities: Climate protection implementation projects Climate protection implementation projects Construction of natural resiliency measures (green infrastructure, flood mitigation, streambank stabilization) Relocation or restoration of riparian areas Conservation or restoration of riparian areas Clean transportation (on or off road facilities for pedestrians, bicyclists, and other nonmotorized forms of transportation, construction of state routes for non-drivers, and implementation of transportation of state or context or offer of implementation for state areas
+Eligible Activities: Climate protection implementation projects Construction of natural resiliency measures (green infrastructure, flood mitigation, streambank stabilization) Relocation or retrofit of climate-vulnerable facilities Conservation or restoration of riparian areas Reduction of risk Clean transportation (on or off road facilities for pedestrians, bicyclists, and other non-motorized forms of transportation, construction of safe routes for non-drivers, and implementation of transit improvements)